redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 nfd-controller-manager-78758c57f7-7xfh4   2/2     Running   0          48s
 ```

+After Install the NFD Operator, you Create instance that installs the `nfd-master` and one `nfd-worker` pod for each compute node in the `openshift-nfd` namespace.

-Create an NodeFeatureDiscovery instance via the CLI or UI (recommended)
+Create an NodeFeatureDiscovery instance via the CLI or UI (recommended).
+Pay attention the `spec.operand.image` from quay.io, the `sources.pci.deviceClassWhitelist`, and `sources.pci.deviceLabelFields`

 ```yaml
 kind: NodeFeatureDiscovery